f5businessdevelopment/adpm-agility/docs/module1/lab02.rst

 You will be creating a total of four (4) alerts.
 These alerts will monitor and respond to increases/decreases in BIG-IP cpu utilization and current application connections.
-In the event a member BIG-IP's cpu utilization exceeds or falls below the specified thresholds during the specified interval, an alert will fire triggering a webhook call to the ADPM *alertForwarder* service.
+In the event a member BIG-IP's cpu utilization exceeds or falls below the specified thresholds during the specified interval, an alert will fire, triggering a webhook call to the ADPM *alertForwarder* service.
 The alertForwarder will subsequently post a BIG-IP scaling request to the central processor, (utilizing the repo's **GitHub Actions**).

 Likewise, if current connections fall outside of the specified thresholds a similar alert will be fired.
 However, rather than